ecdye/zram-config/README.md

 Credit to <https://blockdev.io/read-only-rpi/> and thanks to the original sources for another great script.

-You may need to reboot after the rpi-update and then mkinitramfs -o /boot/initrd as a newer kernel maybe updated.
+You may need to reboot after the rpi-update and then mkinitramfs -o /boot/initrd as a newer kernel maybe available.
-Check the 'Without NFS' section of <https://blockdev.io/read-only-rpi/> as many problems you may have require removal of the SD card and editing `/boot/cmdline.txt` removing the `init=/bin/ro-root.sh` entry.
+Check the 'Without NFS' section of <https://blockdev.io/read-only-rpi/> as many problems you may have require removal of the SD card and editing `/boot/cmdline.txt` to remove the `init=/bin/ro-root.sh` entry.

 ```
 pi@raspberrypi:~/zram-config $ df